nicholasburka/rps-gui/reach/tut3/serousrps_tutorial3.md

   }
  }
 ```
+- Line 1 adds the 'round' loop variable and initializes it at 0
+- Line 4 specifies that the following code block should run if the round is an even number.
+Evenness is determined by calculating the remainder of the rond number when divided by 2, using the modulo % operator.

 Bob goes first in the loop, because Alice paid an extra transaction already.
-We initialize the round number at 0, and determine if a round is even or odd by calculating the remainder when divided by 2 using the modulo % operator.

 The code is long, because we simply copy and pasted the logic for each round and changed the participant ordering.
 It's more concise to define a function doRound within our while loop, which we pass each participant in within the if/else blocks:

 ```
 var [outcome, round] = [batchWinner(AFirstBatch, BFirstBatch), 0];